Methow, Washington: History

 The original Methow Store can be seen just off Washington State Route 153.
-Directly across the street sits a large historic stone house and homestead that was built by the Bolinger family.
-This small town is also host to two old single room schoolhouses.
-One of these schoolhouses sits just north of the Methow Store, and most people recognize it as "the old log cabin".
+Directly across the street sits a large historic stone house and homestead that the Bolinger family built.
+This small town is also home to two old single-room schoolhouses.
+One of these schoolhouses sits just north of the Methow Store.
 The other schoolhouse is now used as a community center.
 The Methow Church was formed over a century ago.
-Methow's population has stayed consistent for the past several decades at about fifty people.
+Methow's population has stayed consistent for the past several decades at about two hundred fifty people.
 The population of the surrounding area, the Methow Valley, has grown significantly over the past two decades.